alexissantos/Professionally-Homeless/content/05-gear.md

 Umbrella - buy one locally if you’re in a wet place, they’re not expensive, no point dragging one round the world with you.

-Pacsafe Mesh - it’s a massive wire mesh to go around your bag, weighs a ton, I’ve remotely never had the need for one.
+Pacsafe Mesh - it’s a massive wire mesh to go around your bag, weighs a ton, I’ve never found need for one yet.

 Head lamp / flashlight - your phone has a flashlight when you need it, which is rarely.